szfh/szfh.github.io/_drafts/2020-10-13-fbref-data-viz.md

 ## [1] 760  17
 ```

-Now there should be 760 rows, one for each team in each match.
+Now there are 760 rows, one for each team in each match.

 ## Filter